pawankulkarni13/java9Demo/README.md

 an UnsupportedOperationException will be thrown.

 ### Modular System
+(A modular JAR file is a JAR file that has a module descriptor, module-info.class, in the top-level directory (or root) directory.

+ One Jar could contain only one module.

+ To fix you problem you have to split your project (create several maven modules))

 Modular JAR files contain an additional module descriptor.
 In this module descriptor, dependencies on other modules are expressed through`requires` statements.
 Additionally, `exports` statements control which packages are accessible to